Antonyeaster/gem-explorers/README.md

 * [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) - was used for building a responsive website quickly.
 * [Django](https://www.djangoproject.com/) - was used to build the application.
 * Django allauth was used for user authentication.
-* Django crispy forms was used to render forms
+* Django crispy forms was used to render forms.
 * [EmailJS](https://www.emailjs.com/) - was used to conect the contact form to an email address.
 * [Cloudinary](https://cloudinary.com/ip/gr-sea-gg-brand-home-base?utm_source=google&utm_medium=search&utm_campaign=goog_selfserve_brand_wk22_replicate_core_branded_keyword&utm_term=1329&campaignid=17601148700&adgroupid=141182782954&keyword=cloudinary&device=c&matchtype=e&adposition=&gad_source=1&gclid=CjwKCAiAhJWsBhAaEiwAmrNyqyQ_Ci5KK1n7K-1IzUHKBQBrgo9HYF2VgMGTCPRslAY7pWyZAI96_BoCc0UQAvD_BwE) - was used a to store static files.
 * Summernote for WYSIWYG (What You See Is What You Get), this was used for the content section and description section of Posts and Webinars.
 * [Heroku](https://id.heroku.com/login) - Was used to deploy the site.
+* [TinyPNG](https://tinypng.com/) - Was used to reduce image size
 * WordPad was used for manual testing logging.

 ## Features